BackofenLab/RBPBench/src/docs/faq.md

 a comprehensive documentation.

+**What organisms are supported?**

+Currently the database contains exclusively human RBP binding motifs.
+However, RBPBench is not restricted to human datasets, as the user can supply any genome file and define a custom motif database, or add additional motifs to search with the present database motifs.

 **Where to send bug reports and feature requests?**

 You can either open up a new issue in the RBPBench [GitHub repository](https://github.com/michauhl/RBPBench/issues)